-The general procedure was modified slightly to adapt to the particular setting (see Fig 1a).
+The general procedure was modified slightly to adapt to the particular setting.
 Because toy artifacts were rare in the region, the puppet prop was not used in Kenya as part of the procedure.
-In addition, because of the humidity of the region, "Post-It" notes did not stick to the skin and were therefore replaced with a white piece of tape (3 x 2 cm).
+In addition, because of the humidity of the region, "Post-It" notes did not stick to the skin and were therefore replaced with a white piece of tape $(3 \times 2 \text{ cm})$ .
 We experimented with several materials before deciding that this particular material was lightweight, soft, resistant to humidity, and unable to be felt on the skin.